Dell Data Breach: 49M Customer Records Exposed

 Lastpass emphasised on the use of master key, and how a threat actor can not decrypt the password vault even if they have the encrypted data, as the master key, which is a master password set by the user and is not stored on lastpass network.

 While 1Password, a rival firm of Lastpass, claims through their blog that passwords of LastPass can be cracked in $100.
-They also talk about their superior method of using secret key and Password Authenticated Key Agreement systems, which makes 1Password’s systems next to impossible to crack.
+They also talk about their superior method of using secret key and Password Authenticated Key Agreement systems, which makes their systems safer.

-With the device specific keys mentioned by 1Password, we feel syncing of the passwords across multiple devices becomes a risky affair.
-Since passwords need to be decrypted on another device and it needs the user chosen master password as well as the secret key from the earlier device.
-This problem cannot be solved without exposing the secret key or the user’s passwords (encrypted just with the user chosen master password), in transit.
+With the device specific keys mentioned by 1Password, syncing of the passwords across multiple devices becomes a risky affair.
+It requires password to be decrypted on another device and the user’s chosen master password along with the secret key from the earlier device.
+This problem cannot be solved without exposing the secret key or the user’s passwords in transit.

 Conclusion